 During our next, unstructured, day at the hut, we walked with Caroline and Charley back to Grand Falls, looked for moose tracks in the mud (not hard to find), scavenged for blueberries and raspberries, talked a lot about going for a swim but didn’t actually get around to it, and threw several hundred rocks into the river.
 The kids were enthralled and completely immersed in wilderness, just as I had hoped they would be.

 We had dinner that night with two rugged outdoorsy teenagers whose presence had me visualizing an adventuresome future for Maisie and Leo, then everyone gathered around a fire to roast marshmallows and tell stories.
 The next day, the schedule of our day-to-day lives would creep back into my consciousness, and the kids would have a hard time saying goodbye to their rock-throwing friend Charley.
 But as we drifted off to sleep that night, all we were thinking about was the breadth and depth of the woods around us.

-Maine Huts and Trails operates four off-the-grid wilderness lodges: Stratton Brook, Poplar, Flagstaff, and Grand Falls.
+Maine Huts & Trails operates four off-the-grid wilderness lodges: Stratton Brook, Poplar, Flagstaff, and Grand Falls.
 Each lodge has a kitchen, dining and common rooms, bathrooms, and showers.
 Sleeping accommodations are heated bunkrooms.
-Rates are $30–$110 per person per night and include dinner, breakfast, and trail lunch, except during the early spring and late fall off-seasons.
+See the website for the most up-to-date rates, which include dinner, breakfast, and trail lunch, except during the early spring and late fall off-seasons.
 496C Main St., Kingfield.
-207-265-2400. mainehuts.org
+207-265-2400.